 Enrollment in just one PACE class is permitted, but to get the most out of the accelerated plan, students are encouraged to enroll in two classes per eight-week session.
-Note: If you are taking a PACE class that has an associated lab, such as Biology 3 & 5 or Anthropology 101 & 111, you may not enroll in a second PACE class during that eight-week session.
+Note: If you are taking the following PACE classes, then you may not enroll in any other in-person PACE class within that eight-week session:

 What are Saturday Conferences?

 A Saturday conference for a student taking two PACE courses typically starts with attending class from 8:00 a.m. for four hours, followed by a lunch break and another four hours of class in the afternoon.
 The same class a student attends in the early evening on a weeknight (5:45-8:00 p.m.) meets during the Saturday morning hours, and the later evening class a student attends on a weeknight (8:00-10:00 p.m.) meets during Saturday afternoon hours.
 Saturdays offer opportunities for special programs and fieldtrips.

 Note: In addition to the regular evening meeting during the week, attendance every Saturday within the eight-week session is required for Anthropology 101 & Anthropology 111 when they are taken together.
 Biology 3, Biology 5, Economics 001 and Statistics 001 also meet every Saturday in addition to their respective evening meetings during the week.
 All other PACE classes meet only 4 Saturdays in an 8-week session.
 Final exams are usually scheduled for the last Saturday meeting.